75th Field Artillery Brigade (United States): 75th Coast Artillery Brigade (Antiaircraft) (present 75th Field Artillery Brigade)

 Headquarters and Headquarters Battery, 75th Field Artillery Brigade was originally formed within the Organized Reserve as the 509th Coast Artillery (Antiaircraft) on 21 July 1921, at Seattle, Washington.
 It was inactivated on 1 October 1933 at Seattle, Washington and allotted to the Regular Army.
 On 1 July 1940, it was activated and re-designated as the 75th Coast Artillery (Antiaircraft) at Fort Lewis, Washington.

 After reorganization on 20 February 1944, the unit became Headquarters and Headquarters Battery, 75th Antiaircraft Artillery Group.
 The unit was then inactivated 12 December 1944 at Camp Howze, Texas.
 Re-designated 10 January 1967 as Headquarters and Headquarters Battery, 75th Artillery Group, it was activated 1 February 1967 at Fort Irwin, California.
 The unit was re-designated 15 March 1972 as Headquarters and Headquarter Battery, 75th Artillery Group.
 Finally it was re-designated 16 March 1981 as Headquarters and Headquarters Battery, 75th Field Artillery Brigade.

 The 75th Field Artillery Brigade deployed to Saudi Arabia in September 1990.
 Initially task organized under XVIII Airborne Corps Artillery, the brigade reinforced the 101st Airborne Division (Air Assault) in the covering force area during Operation Desert Shield.
-The brigade was task organized with four battalions: two 155mm self-propelled, one 8inch self-propelled and one MLRS, which had earlier detached a battery.
+The brigade was task organized with four battalions: two 155 mm self-propelled, one 8-inch self-propelled and one MLRS, which had earlier detached a battery.
 The 101st also attached their target acquisition detachment to the brigade, to take advantage of the digital connectivity provided by the TACFIRE system.
 The brigade positioned its two 155mm battalions forward to support the 101st Division's aviation brigades, and established a reinforcing network to an MLRS battalion in 212th Field Artillery Brigade.
 The brigade was never engaged during the covering force mission.